Spinal Cord Injuries and Paralysis

 Bay Area Spinal Cord Injury Lawyers

-At Walker, Hamilton & Koenig, LLP, our attorneys take the time necessary to understand the seriousness and severity of these injuries, so that we can help our clients obtain the necessary medical care and compensation they need to rebuild their lives.
+At Walker, Hamilton & Kearns, LLP, our attorneys take the time necessary to understand the seriousness and severity of these injuries, so that we can help our clients obtain the necessary medical care and compensation they need to rebuild their lives.

 To better understand our clients’ medical needs, we routinely work with medical specialists at these and other rehabilitation hospitals in the Bay Area: